 Throughout his long and distinguished career, Oliver Jones chose Norm as his drummer, to join him on stages throughout North and South America, and on tours with Jamaican vocalist Kenny Hamilton, Ranee Lee, Richard Ring and Dave Young.
 With Oliver, Norman performed for Bill Clinton and Jean Chretien, and for thousands at the Air Canada Centre, Place des Arts, Sony Centre for the Performing Arts, and even on a US Navy aircraft carrier, along with Bob Hope, Paul Anka, Red Skeleton, Jimmy Durante and others.
 Norm's credits include several appearances on national television and a movie with the Olsen twins.

 In 1974, Norm moved to Toronto and quickly gained a reputation as a jazz master.
 He performed with dozens of local jazz musicians at top venues like Four Seasons Centre, Bourbon Street, George's Spaghetti House, Myers, Montreal Bistro, Top Of the Senator, Bermuda Onion, Jazz Bistro, Pilot and Rex.
 In 1991, Norman took his sextet on a successful cross-Canada tour.
 He has performed at many top venues in Canada and at jazz festivals throughout the country.

 The Norman Marshall Villeneuve Scholarship, created in 2012, is awarded annually to a percussion student with high academic achievement, leadership, excellent musicianship, and a passion for jazz.
-Norm is a frequent guest speaker at Concordia University and participates in community events to talk about Montreal jazz history.
+Norm has been a guest at Concordia University classes and participates in community events about Montreal jazz history.
 The Norman Marshall Villeneuve Jazz Collection Fond is part of the Concordia University Archive.